Your College of Engineering and Applied Science education is one of the best investments you will make for yourself and your career.

-While the best course is to begin planning and saving for college well before arriving on campus, you should know that your college, the university, your community, and a host of organizations, both local and national, offer a number of programs to assist with college expenses.
+While we urge you to plan and save for college prior to your freshman year, you should also be aware that your college, university, community, and a whole host of organizations, both local and national, offer numerous programs to assist you with college expenses.

-Additionally, once on campus and working toward your degree, you will find that even more scholarship and grant opportunities are available within your chosen field of study.
+Once on campus and working toward your degree, even more scholarship and grant opportunities become available to you within your discipline.

-We urge you to explore the possibilities outlined in the following sections and capitalize on those that apply to your circumstances.
+Explore the possibilities outlined in the following sections and capitalize on those that apply to your circumstances.
 For quick access to scholarship references, please use the provided links to your left.

 Managing your funds is essential while in college and a set of budget worksheets are provided for your reference and use.

-Most programs within the College of Engineering and Applied Science incorporate experiential learning as a standard part of the overall curriculum.
-Our students command excellent starting salaries upon graduation because they have several semesters of real industrial work experience in addition to their degree.
+The majority of College of Engineering and Applied Science programs incorporate cooperative education as a standard part of the overall curriculum.
+Our students command excellent starting salaries upon graduation because they have several semesters of actual industrial work experience accompanying their degree.

-Most importantly, this work is paid employment and many students report that co-op earnings are enough to cover much of their college expense.
+Most importantly, this work is paid employment and many students report that co-op earnings meet their college expenses.

-Scholarships available from the university, the federal government, philanthropic organizations, and many companies.
-Scholarships available from the university are found in the following link http://financialaid.uc.edu/sfao/scholars.html.
+Scholarships are available from the university, the federal government, philanthropic organizations, and many companies.
+Available university scholarships are found at the following link: http://financialaid.uc.edu/sfao/scholars.html.

-Scholarships range in value from a few hundred dollars to several thousand dollars and are generally awarded based on a level of academic achievement and/or need.
+Scholarships range in value—from a few hundred dollars to several thousand dollars—and are generally awarded based on levels of academic achievement and/or need.

-Awards and prizes are much the same as grants except that these are generally single or one time awards for fixed amounts.
-College of Engineering and Applied Science students have opportunities to win awards for their projects and to compete in competitions throughout their academic careers.
+Awards and prizes are very similar to grants except that these are generally single or one-time awards for fixed amounts.
+College of Engineering and Applied Science students have opportunities to win awards for their projects and to participate in competitions throughout their academic careers.

-Students are encouraged to apply or compete for as many outside UC scholarships as possible because the funding a student receives from these sources does not require later repayment.
+Students are encouraged to apply or compete for as many non-UC scholarships as possible because the funding a student receives from these sources does not require later repayment.

-The university as well as many of the businesses located close to campus offer a variety of part-time employment opportunities.
+The university, as well as many local businesses, offers a variety of part-time employment opportunities.
 While not encouraged for freshmen students, these jobs are another way to offset expenses.

-Many employers offer tuition reimbursement, or repayment for their employees’ college expenses, as a benefit to their employees.
-If you are currently employed and attending college either full or part-time, you may want to look into your employer's policies are regarding tuition reimbursement.
-Most programs of this type call for verification of a minimum grade achievement.
+Many employers now offer tuition reimbursement, or repayment for their employees’ college expenses, as a benefit.
+If you are currently employed while attending college either full or part-time, you may want to inquire as to what your employer's policies are regarding tuition reimbursement.
+Most programs of this type require for you to maintain a minimum grade achievement.

-While not making loans directly, the UC Financial Aid office can assist with arrangements at a number of programs and institutions.
+While not making loans directly, the UC Financial Aid office assists you in finding and making arrangements with aid sources.